Tomblarom/lispbm-language-support/README.md

 The primary feature are the provided Textmate grammar definitions.
 This means that basic syntax highlighting is supported (no [semantic highlighting](https://code.visualstudio.com/api/language-extensions/semantic-highlight-guide)!).

+In addition to highlighting, the extension registers a document formatter so the standard **Format Document** command in VS Code will tidy the indentation of `lispbm` files.
+The formatter uses four space indentation and indents the contents of curly brace blocks with eight spaces at minimum, matching the example style from the lispBM documentation.

 Bracket definitions are also provided.

 Custom folding ranges can be specified using comments.
 Start the range with a